phaserjs/phaser/README.md

 * Phaser.Math.minProperty and maxProperty added.
 Like Math.min/max but can be given a property an an array or list of objects to inspect.
 * Added 'full' paramter to Body.reset, allowing you to control if motion or all data is reset or not.
 * Exposed Group.pivot and Sprite.pivot to allow you to directly set the pivot points for rotation.
+* Swapped to using the native and faster Array.isArray check.
+* Added callback context parameter to Tween.onUpdateCallback(callback, context) to avoid having to bind or create anonymous functions.
+* Updated TweenManager.removeAll so it flags all tweens as pendingDelete rather than nuking the array, to avoid tween callback array size errors (thanks DarkDev)

 Bug Fixes: